 Look for clues to see whether the site is real or not.
 (See below for my tips on identifying Phishing sites.)

 A lot of these scammers may claim within their written content, to have an association with famous brands, in order gain “trust” or “creditability” from the reader.

-This may be hard to pick up on, unless one does a thourough research on the “relationship.”
+This may be hard to pick up on unless one does a thorough research on the “relationship.”